michael-swift/michael-swift.github.io/_pages/about.md

   - /about.html
 ---

 I'm a quantitative biologist using ML to design better RNA therapeutics.

-I earned my PhD in the Quake lab at Stanford, where I studied the generation and maintenance of diversity in the human immune system.
+I earned my PhD at Stanford in the Quake lab, where I studied the generation and maintenance of diversity in the human immune system.

 ### Some other interests: